Goosebumps (video game series)

-Goosebumps video games are a series of action-adventure games based on Goosebumps book series.
+Goosebumps video games are a series of action-adventure games based on the Goosebumps book series by R. L. Stine.

 Goosebumps: Escape from Horrorland (1996)

 Escape from Horrorland was released in 1996 on the PC.
 The game acts as a sequel to the Goosebumps book, One Day at HorrorLand.
 This game features well-known actors including Adam Wylie, Eric Lloyd, Isabella Rossellini and Jeff Goldblum.
 It was directed by Lawrence Guterman, who went on to direct Cats & Dogs (2001) and Son of the Mask (2005).

 Goosebumps: Attack of the Mutant (1997)

 Attack of the Mutant is a children's PC game based on the Goosebumps book Attack of the Mutant by R.L.
 Stine.
 It was developed and produced by DreamWorks Interactive and was released on September 25, 1997.
 It was one of the first games to use cel-shaded animation.

 The hero gets off a bus at the wrong stop, and finds himself at the headquarters of the Masked Mutant.
 Within, he must work with comic book superheroes called the League of Good Guys to prevent the Masked Mutant and his evil henchmen from transforming the world into a giant comic book.

 The cast of characters includes all of the comic book superheroes and supervillains featured in the original book – the Galloping Gazelle, the Masked Mutant, and the Magnificent Molecule Man – but also many original characters such as League of Good Guys members Dinah Mite, Flo, Babblin' Brook, and Feedback, the mobster villain Pinky Flamingo, plant villain Root Rot, Masked Mutant's second-in-command Chinchilla, Wartlock, and Crunch.
 The hero, a non-gender specific (though in-game art suggests a male) child, is a silent protagonist.
 The Galloping Gazelle was voiced by Adam West (who played the same role in the TV episode adaption of Attack of the Mutant) while the Masked Mutant was voiced by James Belushi.